LascauxZelia/AnA/README.md

 # AnA
-A short automatic metagenomic Assembly aNd gene Annotation pipeline This pipeline is designed to assemble raw metagenomic sequencing data using Megahit software and then annotate the predicted genes from the assembly using Prodigal.
+A short automatic metagenomic Assembly aNd gene Annotation pipeline.
+This pipeline is designed to assemble raw metagenomic sequencing data using Megahit software and then annotate the assembly using Prodigal.

 ## Software information
 Make sure to have the following software installed before running the pipeline: